Sometimes, food becomes our anchor when all else fails.

 - Brush the disks with oil to give them a shiny golden look when baked.

 - Let the disks rest again for 20 minutes.

 - Bake for 15 to 20 minutes.
 Serve hot or at room temperature with jam, cheese or zaatar.

-- Letting the dough resting overnight, help the yeast to develop a pleasant flavour and aroma when baked.
+- Letting the dough rest overnight, help the yeast to develop a pleasant flavor and aroma when baked.

 - This dough is so forgiving and versatile.
 Get creative with trying different savory and sweet fillings.
 You can decrease the amount of sugar to 1/2 and sprinkle it with za’atar.
 Other possible variations for filling are chocolate chips, coconut flakes, and raisins.